MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wsk/nc-wsk-pfn_wsk_socket_connect.md

 Supports reliable connection-oriented byte stream communication.

 #### SOCK_DGRAM

 Supports unreliable connectionless datagram communication.

 #### SOCK_RAW

 Supports raw access to the transport protocol.

+For more information about the socket types that are supported for each supported address family, see

+     <a href="https://msdn.microsoft.com/library/windows/hardware/ff571151">WSK Address Families</a>.

 ### -param Protocol [in]